penryu/libby/README.md

 - [demo.c](./demo.c) - C front-end to demo the `roll()` function

 *NB* `#ifdef` is used in `demo.c` to build the `dlopen()` code only for the dynamic demo.

-*NB* `LD_LIBRARY_PATH` is set so `dlopen` can find the local build of the library at runtime.
-If the library is installed on the system, this won't be necessary.

 ## `static` - C statically linked against Rust library